loupe-php/loupe/docs/searching.md

 ## Sort

 By default, Loupe sorts your results based on relevance.
-Relevance is determined using a number of factors such as the number of matching terms but also the proximity (search for `pink floyd` will make sure documents that contain `pink floyd` will be ranked higher than `the pink pullover of Floyd`).
+Relevance is determined using a number of factors such as the number of matching terms but also their proximity in the document.
 The relevance attribute is reserved and is called `_relevance`.
+See [Ranking](./ranking.md) for details about how relevance is calculated for each result and how you can influence the ranking from the configuration.

-You can sort by your own attributes or by multiple ones and specify whether to sort ascending or descending:
+You can sort by your own attributes or by multiple ones and specify whether to sort ascending or descending.
 Note that you can only sort [on attributes that you have defined to be sortable in the configuration][Config].

 ```php